 Newly licensed operators or those with new franchise awards must establish and comply with a DPPP.
 The licence condition sets out the steps required.

-To allow us to monitor train and station operators’ compliance with the DPPP licence condition, in 2016-17 we are carrying out a large-scale programme of consumer research looking in depth at accessibility and assistance.
-This will give us a clear picture of passengers with disabilities’ experiences of assisted travel.
-It will allow us to build up a strong evidence base to help us prioritise and target regulatory interventions that may be necessary to improve the experience for passengers with disabilities.
+To allow us to monitor train and station operators’ compliance with the DPPP licence condition, we carried out a large-scale programme of consumer research looking in depth at accessibility and assistance.
+This gave us a clear picture of passengers with disabilities’ experiences of assisted travel.
+The research allowed us to build up a strong evidence base to help us prioritise and target regulatory interventions that may be necessary to improve the experience for passengers with disabilities.

 - A survey of passengers who have booked assistance.
-This will provide insight into passengers’ experiences of the booking process, assistance provision, changing trains, and the knowledge and helpfulness of staff they interact with.
-It will also provide a measure of satisfaction with the overall experience.
+The findings helped to provide insight into passengers’ experiences of the booking process, assistance provision, changing trains, and the knowledge and helpfulness of staff they interact with.
+It also provided a measure of satisfaction with the overall experience.

-- A mystery shop of ‘turn up and go’ (unbooked assistance) to check compliance, at an industry level, with the obligation to assist passengers who travel without booking ahead.
+- A mystery shop of ‘turn up and go’ (unbooked assistance) checked compliance, at an industry level, with the obligation to assist passengers who travel without booking ahead.

 - A survey to measure levels of passengers with disabilities’ awareness of the current Passenger Assist and turn-up-and-go services.
-This will also investigate any potential barriers to travel for passengers who do not use these services and investigate ways in which information about them could best be presented and disseminated.
+This was also used to investigate any potential barriers to travel for passengers who do not use these services and investigate ways in which information about them could best be presented and disseminated.

 - A review of train and station operators’ websites to assess the provision and promotion of online assistance information from an accessibility perspective.
-This will provide a snapshot of how accessible these websites are to passengers with particular disabilities or impairments.
+This provided us with a snapshot of how accessible these websites are to passengers with particular disabilities or impairments.

 Once we have given our approval to a DPPP, we will publish a decision letter.
 The letter will summarise any issues that were raised during the approval process, note areas of good practice or highlight areas where we feel a licence holder should particularly seek to improve its practices.